 #14 Port Sanilac Lighthouse and Harbor

 The Port Sanilac Lighthouse was constructed at breakneck speed in October 1886.
 The tower, house, and oil house were completed on October 13, 1886.
 A few days later, the light was put into operation on October 20th utilizing a fixed white light, produced by a fourth-order, Barbier & Fenestre Fresnel lens.
 The brick octagonal tower has a focal plane of 52 feet, with a total tower height of 59 feet.
 The light sits on a bluff 69 feet above Lake Huron.
+This light tower and house is one of the best-preserved historic sites in the Michigan Thumb.

-Related Sites for Michigan Thumb Attractions
+Related Sites for Michigan Tourist Attractions

 A huge Michigan tourist attraction is lighthouses.
 With 124 Michigan lighthouses across the state.
-They are unique, functional, and draw many visitors to explore their grounds or climb the towers.
+They are unique, functional and draw many visitors to explore their grounds or climb the towers.
 Of the four lighthouses in Michigan’s Thumb, only two are accessible directly from the land.
 All the others need a boat to access—lighthouses of Michigan’s Upper Thumb.

 10 Free Things to do in Michigan’s Thumb – If you are ever at a loss for things to do in the Upper Thumb, you found the right spot.
 We went looking for neat and interesting things to do and came up with this list of 10 free things to do in Michigan’s Thumb.
 Check back with us from time to time as we will find more fun down the road.